 It’s nearly time…

 Our ever popular introduction to running is back.
-This 10 week course uses the same ‘walk to run’ technique used in Couch to 5k but with the added benefit of running with an experienced leader and a group of like minded ladies.
+This 10 week course uses a ‘walk to run’ technique similar to the one used in Couch to 5k but with the added benefit of running with an experienced leader and a group of like minded ladies.

 If you’ve always wanted to run but never had the confidence to give it a go, this could be the course for you.
 You’ll get plenty of encouragement from your fellow runners, the camaraderie of running in group and a fantastic sense of achievementment as you gradually improve your fitness.